 This hands-on workshop is intended to broaden and transform the disciplinary locations within which data analysis takes place.
-This workshop will introduce participating faculty to open-source mapping software, QGIS, to methods of data collection and creation, and to approaches and concepts in critical spatial analysis.
-With support from the course’s three instructors, participating faculty will incorporate newly-acquired spatial analysis skills into course assignments and syllabi.
-The ultimate aim of the summer intensive is to equip faculty with tools to transform their humanities courses into places where students learn spatial data analytical skills and apply them to humanistic questions.
+This course will introduce participants to open-source mapping software, QGIS, to methods of data collection and creation, and to approaches and concepts in critical spatial analysis.
+Throughout the week we will be joined by external faculty for workshops and seminars around specific examples of projects and courses that apply spatial data analytic tools to address humanistic questions.

-Anthropology, Architecture, Art History and Archaeology, Department of Classics, Heyman Center for the Humanities, History, Institute for Comparative Literature and Society, Jewish Studies, Journalism, Language Resource Center, Latin American and Iberian Cultures, Middle Eastern, South Asian, and African Studies
+Anthropology, Architecture, Art History and Archaeology, Classics, Heyman Center for the Humanities, History, Institute for Comparative Literature and Society, Jewish Studies, Journalism, Language Resource Center, Latin American and Iberian Cultures, Middle Eastern, South Asian, and African Studies

 Syllabi developed through the course are available below.
 This will continue to be updated as these courses are introduced into the curriculum.